sevans924/javascript-closures/README.md

 ## Review 1: Closures
 * Allow students the opportunity to ask questions about their activity and/or share what they discovered
 * The review file contains an empty function called ```onion```.
 Have students take turns declaring global and local variables, creating a closure, and invoking the closure using ```onion```.
 Encourage them to try multiple solutions. _i.e.
 How does the code change when the closure is an anonymous function?_
+* Extension 1: Look at the function in instructor-demo.js - ask students to discuss whether or not the inner function is a closure, since it doesn't reference any variables in its lexical environment.
-* Extension: Guide students through creating multiple closures, or in this case, multiple layers of the onion.
+* Extension 2: Guide students through creating multiple closures, or in this case, multiple layers of the onion.
 ## Instructor Demo 2: Scope Chain

 ### Key terms and points